 An experience day

-Although a Spa day sounds great, and for some that still sounds like heaven, there are no doubt hundreds of other experiences on the website you’re probably looking at for that spa day.
+Although a Spa day sounds great for those that enjoy being lathered in essential oils, there are no doubt hundreds of other experiences on the website you’re probably looking at for that spa day.
 For me, I would love to get behind a wheel of a racing car or try indoor sky diving!

 Whilst you’re at it, why not pick something you can do as a couple so you can have a break from being ‘Parent’.